Enter your name and email to Receive Updates

 The Covas license, located about 100 kilometers north of Porto, Portugal's second largest city, covers known and previously mined tungsten mineralization.
 The property carries a non NI 43-101 compliant resource of 922,900 metric tonnes of 0.78% WO3.
 The Covas project is now included in a JV with, and funded by Blackheath Resources Inc. Planning for a Phase 3 drilling program is currently underway.
 The goal of the upcoming drill program will be to expand known resources at several of the larger, higher grade tungsten prospects in the project area, including the Telheira, Lapa Grande, Castelo, Muito Seco, and Boundary deposits.
 The end goal of the new program will be to complete a resource estimate at Covas by the end of 2014.

 The Alvalade license (formerly three separate licenses, Alvalade, Canal Caveira, and Ferreira do Alentejo amalgamated into a single license) is the basis of a joint venture project with Antofagasta Minerals.
-Avrupa presently operates the JV, and has just completed a fourth phase of exploratory drilling.
-In total, during the period 2012 to 2014, Avrupa drilled 34 holes for a total of 13,773 meters.
+Avrupa presently operates the JV, and has just completed a fifth phase of exploratory drilling.
+In total, during the period 2012 to 2014, Avrupa drilled 43 holes for a total of over 17,000 meters.
 In February 2014, the Company announced a significant massive sulfide drill intercept in the Sesmarias target area, located approximately seven kilometers south of the historic Lousal Mine, under 100 meters of weakly consolidated sedimentary cover.
-Follow-up drilling in the Sesmarias West target area has identified a 650-meter strike length of potentially mineralized black shale rock units, with a further strike potential of at least 2,000 meters.
-Drilling is planned for June-July-August 2014 to further follow-up the Sesmarias VMS target zone.
+Follow-up drilling in the Sesmarias West target area has identified a 1,800-meter strike length of potentially mineralized black shale rock units.
 In addition, holes in the Monte da Bela Vista, Furadouro, Santa Margarida da Serra, and Faleiros target areas intercepted visible copper mineralization and require further follow-up drilling.
 Five of these holes contained intervals of greater than 0.3% copper over intervals from 1 to 22 meters in width.
 The drill targeting was designed to both explore for massive sulfide deposits and to assist in revising and updating the model for geological and structural control of potential mineralization.
 Avrupa and AMSA geologists and consultants have successfully devised a new working model for drill targeting in the northern regions of the Pyrite Belt, thus opening up large new areas for possible massive sulfide mineralization within the JV area.
 Recent, improved understanding of the tectono-structural model of the Sesmarias mineralization has led the Company to attempt a single, deep drill hole in the Sesmarias East conceptual target zone.
 This drilling is presently underway during Q4 2014.